 Hyperactivity is not any stranger to the physical effects of amphetamines.
 When a person takes amphetamines, they are going to get the same effect as if they were consuming caffeine.
 The amphetamine will cause the person become very hyper and active for a period of time.
 They may become restless and not be able to sit down for long periods of time.
 The effects of amphetamines will last longer than cocaine or even just caffeine.
 Amphetamines are often used to increase alertness and concentration but when abused they can deliver harmful effects with a person’s activity level.

 When amphetamines are used only in therapeutic doses, they will rarely cause seizures.
-When the drug isn’t used correctly and misused, seizures can become one of the most serious physical effects of amphetamines.
+According to the US National Library of Medicine, when the drug isn’t used correctly and misused, seizures can become one of the most serious physical effects of amphetamines.
 It is more common for a person to experience tremors, hallucinations and dyskinesias before they will experience a seizure.
 It is more commonly found that people who also took an antidepressant along with an amphetamines, would experience a seizure.

 Diarrhea / Constipation